 For more on the curious case of the burial of Dick Turpin, click here.
 It’s just one more story from the blood-soaked history of York.

-Another major source for my burgeoning passion in film was, of course, the television.
+Another major source for my burgeoning passion for film was, of course, television.
 Whilst I couldn’t get in to see the X certificate films at my local cinemas, there were no restrictions to me seeing any of the films shown on TV, whether they were intended for children or not.
 Hooray for lax parenting!

 I remember vividly the first-ever screening of Jaws on UK TV.
-According to the internet, this took place on the 8th of October 1981 which means that I was 6 years old when I saw it (it was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
+According to the internet, this took place on the 8th of October 1981 which means that I was 6 years old when I saw it (Jaws was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
 This was changed to a PG years later but recently was controversially upgraded to 12A as it was felt that PG was too lenient.
 Which, I suppose, is a testament to the brilliance of the film).
 This was a HUGE event and garnered mammoth ratings with 23.25 million viewers tuning in, one of the biggest ratings ever for a film shown on TV.

 I also remember similarly huge ratings for the first time Superman: The Movie was shown on UK TV.
 This was also a pivotal event for not just myself but for most of the population.

 Thankfully when I was growing up my father didn’t believe the theory that children watching late-night movies that might be violent or disturbing in some way could negatively affect a child and so I was allowed to stay up late and watch the likes of Carrie, The Omen and Dirty Harry when they were shown.
-I realised that most of my school friends didn’t have parents who were this liberal or maybe just didn’t give a shit as I’d say to them ‘Did you see (insert name of some film usually with an X certificate) last night?!’ to be met with blank stares or a slow, jealous shake of the head.
+I realised that most of my school friends didn’t have parents who were this liberal or maybe just didn’t give a shit as I’d say to my mates ‘Did you see (insert name of some film usually with an X certificate) last night?!’ to be met with blank stares or a slow, jealous shake of the head.

 Not everything that influenced me in those days was film based but still fed into my love of cult cinema and all things fucked up.
 I was and still am an avid reader.
 Sometimes I sped through books so fast that my father used to take me to the library more than once a day (really!).
-It was here that I came across a book that was perfect for a young freak with a taste for the macabre.
+It was here that I came across a book that was perfect for a young weirdo with a taste for the macabre.

 Usborne’s Guide to the Supernatural World was a compendium made up of three earlier titles (Vampires, Werewolves and Demons, Haunted Houses, Ghosts and Spectres and Mysterious Powers and Strange Forces) and was pretty much a bible for me from that moment on.
-It’s one of my favourite books and I still dip into it for pleasure and for life-affirmation purposes.
+It’s one of my favourite books and I still dip into it for pleasure and life-affirmation purposes.

 My knowledge of everything supernatural was expanded immeasurably with this tome as my eyes pored over the gaudy illustrations whilst taking in every detail of the text.